wujastyk/edmac/README.md

 It was authored by John Lavagnino and Dominik Wujastyk, with help from many friends.
 It is not maintained.

-EDMAC is a set of \PlainTeX\ macros providing the ability to format critical editions of texts in the traditional way, i.e., similar to the Oxford Classical Texts, Teubner, Arden Shakespeare and other series.
+EDMAC is a set of Plain TeX macros providing the ability to format critical editions of texts in the traditional way, i.e., similar to the Oxford Classical Texts, Teubner, Arden Shakespeare and other series.
 The principal functions that are added are marginal line numbering and multiple series of footnotes and endnotes keyed to line numbers.
-While {\tt EDMAC}'s inner workings are necessarily esoteric, it seeks to provide relatively simple macros to enable you to control the exact format of the edition, taking into account the need to vary the
+While EDMAC's inner workings are necessarily esoteric, it seeks to provide relatively simple macros to enable you to control the exact format of the edition, taking into account the need to vary the